Recreation

 Snowmobiling

 Minnesota generally allows free public recreation on school trust lands.
-Hundreds of thousands of recreationalists use these lands each year for activities such as hunting, fishing, hiking, camping, snowmobiling, and off-highway vehicle use, unless access is constrained by higher-revenue uses such as mining, timber management, or infrastructure development.
+Hundreds of thousands of people use these lands each year for hunting, fishing, hiking, camping, snowmobiling, off-highway vehicle use, and other activities, except where access is restricted or incompatible with uses such as mining, timber harvesting, or infrastructure development.